arkCyber/AuroraExt/docs/providers/lmstudio.md

 # LM Studio

-You can add LMStudio's API to Page Assist.
+You can add LMStudio's API to Aurora.
 Here's how you can do it:

-1. Click on the Page Assist icon on the browser toolbar.
+1. Click on the Aurora icon on the browser toolbar.

 2. Click on the `Settings` icon.